xingchengxu/BSDE-Gen/README.md

 ## Overview
 We propose a novel deep generative model, called BSDE-Gen, which combines the flexibility of backward stochastic differential equations (BSDEs) with the power of deep neural networks for generating high-dimensional complex target data, particularly in the field of image generation.

-The paper can be find on arXiv:
+The paper can be found on arXiv:

 Xu, Xingcheng.
 "Deep Generative Modeling with Backward Stochastic Differential Equations." arXiv preprint arXiv:2304.xxxxx (2023).